lefaith12661/Personal_Projects/Money_Review/README.md

 This first thing in this route is to obtain the user ID.
 This route requires users to fill out the date, category, description, and amount of each spending item.
 Once they click submit, `db.execute` will run and `INSERT` the these items uniquely to the users into a database called `spendings`.

-Each time users submit their spending, `db.execute` will run and `SELECT` the `SUM` of each category and display them in a table on the website.
+Each time users submit their spendings, `db.execute` will run and `SELECT` the `SUM` of each category and display them in a table on the website.

 <br />